 Over summer vacation, children typically read less than they do during the school year.
 During this time away from school, they are at risk of losing some of the literacy skills developed during the academic year.
 Children can lose upward of a month of skills or knowledge in math, reading and language arts each summer - this loss is referred to as the summer slide.
 This loss plays a significant role in a child's chances for future success in school and in life.

 The Lit Kit is the product of the Summer Literacy Task Group's hard work in the are of the summer slide.
 This "program in a box" is designed to help reduce a child's loss of literacy skill by helping summer camps, programs, and parents/guardians to integrate literacy into their daily activities.
 By thinking outside of the box (while using what's in the box) on how to support literacy and reading, we can can encourage a love of reading in all children all year long.

 The contents of the Lit Kit can be worked into any program, camp, or home in assist in the development of five key literacy skills:

-Thanks to funding received from the Community Foundation of Ottawa, last year we provided the Lit Kit free of charge and it is available in both French and English
+Thanks to funding received from the Community Foundation of Ottawa, we provide the virtual Lit Kit free of charge and it is available in both French and English.